 The villages are picturesque French ski towns with great restaurants, bars, and a humming apres ski vibe.
 If you’re willing to drop some money, then Courchevel 1850 is probably the best choice.
 It’s the largest of the villages and has some of the best restaurants.

 Zermatt is part of the Swiss Alps and is most famous for the incredible backdrop view of the Matterhorn.
-The scenery is out of this world and just a few hours drive from the Geneva or Zurich will have you gaping at an Alpine view second to none.
-Zermatt is home to 223.7 miles of runs that you can access via the 52 reliable lifts on the slopes.
+The scenery is out of this world and it is just a few hours drive from Geneva or Zurich..
+Zermatt is home to 223.7 miles of ski runs that you can access via the 52 reliable lifts on the slopes.

 The 145 runs are mixed quite well and are suitable for everyone from kids to pros with excellent ski schools, heli-skiing, and awesome free-ride slopes.
 You can send your kids to ski club which are also open even in the summer while you shred through the gravity park and down a lot of adrenaline bursting red and black runs.

-The village is full of great activities and has an amazing history.
+Zermatt village is full of great activities and has an amazing history.
 It is also one of the most luxurious ski resorts in the Alps.
 You will pay a premium while in Zermatt, for everything from a hot chocolate to coke, but the quality delivered is worth every penny.
 There are some amazing restaurants, stores, and places to stay.

 One of the most famous French ski resorts, Vale D’Isere is known for its lively vibes, awesome apres-ski, and fantastic nightlife.
 If you’re in the mood to party while you’re on your ski vacation, Vale D’Isere is a great choice.
 A few hours from Geneva and Chambéry airport, Vale D’Isere is easy to get to and on arrival, you’ll immediately notice the bustling vibe.